Terms of Service

 sfeed is provided as-is.
 We make no guarantees that:

-6. Limitation of liability
+7. Limitation of liability

-sfeed is a free tool built by an independent developer.
+sfeed is built by an independent developer.
 To the maximum extent permitted by law, we're not liable for any damages arising from your use of sfeed.
 This includes posts that didn't go through, posts that went through when you didn't intend them to, account suspensions by Facebook or Instagram, or data loss.

-7. Termination
+8. Termination

-8. Changes
+9. Changes

 These terms may change.
 The "Last updated" date at the top will reflect any changes.
 Continued use of sfeed after changes means you accept the new terms.

-9. Governing law
+10. Governing law

 These terms are governed by the laws of New York, USA.

-10. Contact
+11. Contact

 Questions about these terms: legal@nemantic.com